-Well there isn’t much in the way of research to answer this question, but most vets would confirm that it’s unlikely your Lab will come to harm from snoring.
-Conditions like sleep apnea are rare in dogs, and Labs generally have a healthy respiratory system
+Well there isn’t much in the way of research to answer this question, but most vets would confirm that it’s unlikely your Lab will be harmed by a bout of snoring.
+Conditions like sleep apnea are rare in dogs, and Labs generally have a healthy respiratory system.

-There are no guarantees of success, but there are a few things you can try.
+If you want to stop a dog snoring, there are no guarantees of success, but a few things could make a difference.
 These include

 - Reducing your dog’s weight